Giuseppe Notarbartolo di Sciara: Conservation policy, science and management

 In 1986 Notarbartolo di Sciara recognised the need for an institution targeting Mediterranean marine species at risk, and founded in response the Tethys Research Institute, specialising in the study and conservation of Mediterranean marine mammals.
-Today Tethys is a widely respected research NGO, producing numerous scientific publications each year and supporting the work of many dozens of graduate students in marine biology.
+Today Tethys is a research NGO, producing numerous scientific publications each year and supporting the work of many dozens of graduate students in marine biology.

 A decade later, Notarbartolo di Sciara was nominated by the President of Italy to lead the Central Institute for Applied Marine Research (ICRAM, later merged into ISPRA).
 His 7-year term as President of ICRAM guided that institution in a more strategic direction and allowed the creation and flourishing of many important conservation and planning initiatives, including the strengthening of marine protected area design, coordinated research within MPA sites, and applied science for conservation problem-solving.
-Notarbartolo di Sciara has also exhibited conservation leadership by serving as the President of the European Cetacean Society (1993-1997).
+Notarbartolo di Sciara has also exhibited conservation leadership by serving as the President of the European Cetacean Society (1993–1997).

 Today Notarbartolo di Sciara is well known throughout Europe as a conservation leader and television personality.
 He was a regular guest of "L’Arca di Noè", a series on wildlife of the world, and of Geo & Geo, a live show televised daily throughout Italy.